Bo Rydin Foundation for

 Travel grants can be applied for on a rolling basis by PhD students who are actively participating (oral presentation or poster) in scientific …

-Travel grants can be applied for on a rolling basis by PhD students who are actively participating (oral presentation or poster) in scientific conferences within one of the Foundation’s prioritised areas.
+Travel grants can be applied for during February – May, and September – October by PhD students who are actively participating (oral presentation or poster) in scientific conferences within one of the Foundation’s prioritised areas.
 Grants are not awarded for courses, study visits, or similar activities, nor to individuals other than active PhD students enrolled at a Swedish higher education institution.
 Normally, only one PhD student from the same department is granted a travel grant to the same conference.
 Decisions are usually communicated within three weeks, during academic term time.

-A brief description of the applicant’s doctoral project and research area, along with the connection(s) to one or more of the Foundation’s priority areas
+A brief description of the applicant’s doctoral project and research area, along with specified connection(s) to one or more of the Foundation’s priority areas

 Brief details of the intended conference, including name, location, and dates